Redblockmasteur/AdiClock/README.md

 - 📖 Better documentation

 The goal of this project is to create a simple 7 segments style mechanical clock.
 The segments are individualy controlled using SG90 servos.
 The time is automaticaly fetch from the an NTP server on the internet.

+## The [Wiki](https://github.com/Redblockmasteur/AdiClock/wiki) with contains all the necessary info to build your very own AdiClock